10P/Tempel

-10P/Tempel, also known as Tempel 2, is a periodic Jupiter-family comet with a 5 year orbital period.
-It was discovered on July 4, 1873 by Wilhelm Tempel.
-The next perihelion passage is 24 March 2021 when the comet will have a solar elongation of 30 degrees at approximately apparent magnitude 11.
-Closest approach to Earth during the 2021 passage did not occur until many months later on 3 November 2021 at a distance of 0.414 AU.
+10P/Tempel, also known as Tempel 2, is a periodic Jupiter-family comet with a 5-year orbital period.
+It was discovered on 4 July 1873 by Wilhelm Tempel.
+At the perihelion passage on 2 August 2026 the solar elongation is calculated at 164 degrees, with apparent magnitude approximately 8, with closest approach to Earth on 3 August 2026 at a distance of 0.414 AU.